 Take the time to invoice properly

 There's much more to invoicing than simply sending out requests for payment.
 The key is to get your invoicing process right from the start.

 It’s likely as a small business owner, you’re short on time, with many other elements of your business to set up, maintain and monitor.
 But making the effort to get the payment process right at the beginning will pay off in the end – literally.
 When your invoicing process is efficient and pain free, it’s likely that your cashflow will improve.

 Develop the right mindset about getting paid

 The majority of small business owners have worked as employees in the past, before deciding to set up their own company.
 The transition from employee to owner is not just practical and financial – it's also psychological.
-In addition to this, if you’re having to produce invoices, you’ll realize how much time it can take to create and send them.
+In addition to this, if you’re having to now create invoices, you’ll realise how much time it can take to create and send them.

 But business owners have to proactively chase payments – otherwise, they don’t get paid.
 And for some people, this can be a difficult adjustment to make.
 Consciously, you know you’re owed the money.
 But actually asking for it can feel daunting and stressful.

 It’s common for small business owners to initially feel cowed into a feeling of subservience when it comes to asking for payment – particularly in dealings with larger organisations.
 But the fact is, they have taken your time and/or your product.
 This means they have a legal and moral duty to pay you according to the agreed terms.

 So don't be meek – be polite but firm.
 Your clients aren’t doing you a favour by paying.
 They must pay you, no matter how big or small they are.